 This course puts a heavy focus on real-world application.
 While students learn theory, they also learn how to take practical skills and use them at work.
 43% of students were able to begin a new career path after completing this specialization, utilizing the skills they learned to help them advance in their field.

 Useful Fact: 85% of students who attend the University of Maryland for a degree program graduate, a hallmark of the school’s strong student support network.

 23. University of Maryland – Usable Security

-University of Maryland is known as one of the best research institutions in the country, and is heralded in the world of technology for it’s advances in innovation.
-Students in the course gain access to world class faculty who are there to answer their questions online.
+The University of Maryland is one of the best research institutions in the country.
+Additionally, it is heralded in the world of technology for its advances in innovation.
+Students in the course gain access to world-class faculty who are there to answer their questions online.
 This fully online course provides students with an unmatched education in how to create systems that make sense not just for companies that want t keep their data safe – but for users as well.

 24. University of Michigan – Internet History, Technology, and Security